A non-unitary solar constraint for long-baseline neutrino experiments: The solar constraint in LBL experiments

-To this end, we perform two Bayesian fits of the LMA probabilities described by equation \ref{eqn:LMA_3nu}; both with a Gaussian prior on $\sin^2\theta_{13}$ with $\mu = 0.022$ and $\sigma=7 \times 10^{-4}$ coming from reactor experiments (\cite{NuFIT}\cite{DayaBay}) and a uniform prior on $\sin^2\theta_{12}$.
-This is the prior recommended by the Particle Data Group (\cite{PDG2018}), and is consistent with the flavour-anarchic Haar prior on U(3) \cite{EATON200287}.
-The first fit uses a uniform prior on $ \Delta m_{21}^2 $ and the second fit uses the KamLAND constraint as a Gaussian prior on $ \Delta m_{21}^2 $ with $\mu = 7.49 \times 10^{-5}$ eV$^2$ and $\sigma=0.2 \times 10^{-5}$ eV$^2$ \cite{kamland2011}.
+To this end, we perform two Bayesian fits of the survival probabilities described by equation \ref{eqn:LMA_3nu}; both with a Gaussian prior on $\sin^2\theta_{13}$ ($\mu = 0.022$, $\sigma=7 \times 10^{-4}$) coming from reactor experiments~\cite{NuFIT}\cite{DayaBay} and a uniform prior on $\sin^2\theta_{12}$.
+This is the prior recommended by the Particle Data Group~\cite{PDG2018}, and is consistent with the flavour-anarchic Haar prior on U(3)~\cite{EATON200287}.
+The first fit uses a uniform prior on $ \Delta m_{21}^2 $ and the second fit uses the KamLAND constraint as a Gaussian prior on $ \Delta m_{21}^2 $ ($\mu = 7.49 \times 10^{-5}$ eV$^2$, $\sigma=0.2 \times 10^{-5}$ eV$^2$)~\cite{kamland2011}.
 Both fits assume the same solar model used in SNO's analysis.
-Figure \ref{fig:3nu_fits} shows the posterior distributions of the fits with various overlaid constraints; the red curve corresponding to the PDG constraint is the prior used on the T2K experiment and is presented for reference.
-We find our fits to be in good agreement with the solar contours, but with weaker constraining power: without the KamLAND prior, our fit produces wider $\Delta m^2_{21}$ contours.
-This is not surprising because we have no access to Borexino's binned data, which would give a more precise constraint on the position of the LMA transition point.
+Figure \ref{fig:3nu_fits} shows the posterior distributions of the fits with various overlaid constraints; the red curve corresponding to the PDG constraint is the prior used by the T2K experiment and is presented for reference.
+We find our fits to be in good agreement with the solar contours, but with weaker constraining power: without the KamLAND prior, the fit produces wider $\Delta m^2_{21}$ contours.
+This is not surprising because we have no access to Borexino's binned data, which would give a more precise constraint on the position of the MSW transition point.
 Despite this, the resulting distribution is consistent with the $\sin^2\theta_{12}$ constraint recommended by the Particle Data Group, particularly after applying the KamLAND prior.

 Figure \ref{fig:3nu_survival} shows the fit results in terms of the $\nu_e$ survival probability, as well as the data used for the analysis.